 The museum has an exhibition area of 12,000 square meters, with 12 themed exhibition halls.
 Shanghai Museum houses over 120,000 pieces of precious historical, artistic and cultural relics, which can be categorized into 21 kinds, such as bronze wares, calligraphy works, ethnic minorities’ artifacts, seals and lacquer wares.
 Amongst all the collections, the highlights of the museum include bronze wares, ceramics porcelain, jade articles, seals, furniture, calligraphy works and paintings.
 Besides permanent exhibitions, special temporary exhibitions are also available.

 Shanghai Museum has a collection of 120,000 pieces of precious relics, and some of them are of national importance.
-The categories of collections include bronze ware, jade, porcelain, stone sculpture, ancient coins, silk and embroidery, calligraphy, painting and ethnic artifacts, and their history spans from Paleolithic period to modern times.
+The categories of collections include bronze ware, jade, porcelain, stone sculpture, ancient coins, silk and embroidery, calligraphy, painting and ethnic artifacts, and their history spans from the Paleolithic period to modern times.
 The well-known collections of the museum such as bronze ware, furniture, jade, paintings and calligraphy cannot be missed when you are visiting the museum.

 History and Architecture

 Shanghai Museum is a museum of ancient Chinese art, possessing a collection of over 1000,000 objects.
 About 120,000 of them are precious national-graded works of art.
-The Chinese bronze, ceramics, painting and calligraphy is rich and high-quality collection of ancient and is quite famous in the world.
+The Chinese bronze, ceramics, painting and calligraphy is a rich and high-quality collection of ancient and is quite famous in the world.

-Established and first open to the public in the former site building of the horseracing club at 325 of West Nanjing Road in 1952 and then moved into the former Zhonghui Building at 16 S. Henan Road in 1959.
+Established and first open to the public in the former site-building of the horseracing club at 325 of West Nanjing Road in 1952 and then moved into the former Zhonghui Building at 16 S. Henan Road in 1959.
 The museum developed very quickly in aspects of acquisition, conservation, research, exhibition, education and cultural exchanges including other institutes.

 In 1992, the Shanghai Museum moves to the very center of the city, the People's Square, as its new site because the Shanghai municipal government allocated to the Museum the piece of land.
 The whole construction took three years, from August 1993 to its inauguration on October 12th, 1996.
 After finishing the construction, the museum has a 29.5 meters high new building and a construction space of 39,200 square meters.

-The architectural form of the museum is a round top with a square base, implied the ancient Chinese philosophy that “the square earth is under the round sky”.
+The architectural form of the museum is a round top with a square base, which implied the ancient Chinese philosophy that “the square earth is under the round sky”.
 The unique appearance is a highlight architectural combination of traditional culture and modern spirit.
 The present Shanghai Museum has eleven galleries and three special temporary exhibition halls.
-It extends warm welcome to the visitors from all over the world.
+It extends a warm welcome to visitors from all over the world.